gabrielweyer/nuggets/README.md

 # Nuggets

-This is where I record the tips, tricks and tools I've accumulated over the years.
+This is where I record the tips, tricks and tools (free unless indicated otherwise :moneybag:) I've accumulated over the years.

 I'm also shamelessly promoting some of my projects that nobody else is using (indicated with :trollface:)

+## Tips and tricks

 - :trollface: [Cake build][cake-build] - demonstrate a basic build of a `.NET Core` `NuGet` package using [Cake][cake]
 - [dotnet layout][dotnet-layout] - layout of a `.NET Core` project